 How Asthma Works

-In asthma, of course, the inflammation is located in the airways.
-Even when a person with asthma is not having an asthma attack and seems to be breathing okay, the walls of his or her airways remain inflamed.
-They are swollen and produce too much mucus, dramatically shrinking the space available for air to get through.
+In asthma, inflammation happens in the airways.
+Even when a person with asthma is not having an asthma attack and seems to be breathing OK, the walls of his or her airways remain inflamed.
+They are swollen and produce too much mucus, dramatically shrinking the space available for air to pass through.
 This is why medicines to reduce inflammation (especially inhaled corticosteroids) are at the center of most asthma treatment plans.

-In addition to its direct effects, inflammation contributes (in ways we do not fully understand) to the other two major problems in asthma-- airway hyperresponsiveness and excessive bronchoconstriction.)
+In addition to its direct effects, inflammation contributes to the other two major problems in asthma — airway hyperresponsiveness and excessive bronchoconstriction.

-Airways are hollow tubes through which air passes.
-The tubes themselves are made up of different layers of tissue, one of which is a layer of smooth muscle.
+Airways are hollow tubes made up of different layers of tissue, one of which is a layer of smooth muscle.
 In a person with asthma, the airway muscles tend to be particularly large and strong.

 When a response of the airways is triggered, the muscles contract, squeezing the airway and narrowing the space that air can get through.
 The smooth muscle of the airway in a person with asthma contracts too easily, too hard, and too long.
-As discussed above, the airways of asthmatics are already swollen and partly filled with mucus, so the extra squeezing of the airway smooth muscle can make it difficult or even impossible for any air to get through at all.
+As the airways of asthmatics already can be swollen and partly filled with mucus, so the extra squeezing of the airway smooth muscle can make it difficult or even impossible for air to get through.

 Excessive contraction of airway muscle appears to be directly related to airway inflammation.
 Controlling the inflammation with anti-inflammatory medicines helps prevent the muscles squeezing so easily and so hard, and thus, helps prevent asthma episodes.

-"Rescue" or "reliever" medicines (such as albuterol, Ventolin, and Proventil) work by making the airway smooth muscle relax, to temporarily stop them from squeezing the airway closed.
-They do nothing, though, for the inflammation that is at the root of the problem.
+"Rescue" or "reliever" medicines (such as albuterol, Ventolin, and Proventil) work by making the airway's smooth muscle relax, to temporarily stop them from squeezing the airway closed, but they do not treat the inflammation at the root of the problem.